mdolab/MACH-Aero/machAeroTutorials/aero_gridRefinementStudy.rst

     Figure 2: Mesh comparison.

-TODO: add mesh refinement plot using this method
+..
+TODO: add mesh refinement plot using this method that's similar to the RAE one

 Pros:
     - It is more practical for 3D meshes since the refinement ratio is not as aggressive as ``Option 1``.
 This places the points on the refinement plot closer to each other  on the :math:`x`-axis so it is more likely that your coarsest volume mesh is in the asymptotic regime, which you can then use for coarse optimizations.